johnridesabike/bikewalklife/posts/2022/06/my-video-of-a-truck-s-dangerous-pass-went-viral.md

 TikTok also provides numbers that tell me how my performance compares to “creators like you.”
 I don’t know how they classify creators, but this video is higher than 100% of the creators who are supposedly like me.

-Most of my recent videos also score high when using that same measurement.
+Most of my recent videos also score highly by that same measurement.
 Here’s one that has just over 300 views, apparently more than 82% of creators like me.

 <blockquote class="tiktok-embed" cite="https://www.tiktok.com/@johnridesabike/video/7103859524183870762" data-video-id="7103859524183870762" style="max-width: 605px;min-width: 325px;" > <section> <a target="_blank" title="@johnridesabike" href="https://www.tiktok.com/@johnridesabike">@johnridesabike</a> A great day to ride across this bridge. <a title="bicycle" target="_blank" href="https://www.tiktok.com/tag/bicycle">#bicycle</a> <a title="biketok" target="_blank" href="https://www.tiktok.com/tag/biketok">#biketok</a> <a target="_blank" title="♬ Disturbia - mbappegoals" href="https://www.tiktok.com/music/Disturbia-7074316711545473798">♬ Disturbia - mbappegoals</a> </section> </blockquote>